a-melino/SQL-World-Life-Expectancy/README.md

     ![Output 3](Images/life_expectancy_vs_avg_GDP.png)

 4. Following the findings in step 3 of the exploratory data analysis, the next goal was to obtain a count of low GDP countries vs high GDP countries and compare the average life expectancy.
 The countries were split on the arbitrary number of 1500 for GDP as that landed somewhere near the middle.
-This was acheived using CASE statements in the queries.
-This query also excludes the values of of '0' for GDP as many countries had incomplete data.
+This was achieved using CASE statements in the queries.
+This query also excludes the values of '0' for GDP as many countries had incomplete data.
 The following is the result:

     ![Output 4](Images/life_expectancy_high_vs_low_GDP.png)